JurijOrlow/ttgo-tdisplay-crypto-ticker/README.md

 Crypto prices and time refreshes every 5 seconds, exchange rates refresh every 60 minutes.

+1st button changes crypto, 2nd button puts board to deep sleep and wakes it up.

 ## Configuration
 1. lines 16 and 17 - your WiFi credentials
 2. line 23 - your balance in desired cryptos (position corresponds to position in cryptos table)